Frequently Asked Questions

 Do you welcome international participants?

 Absolutely!
 Participants come from all over the world to take part in Summer Schools at Trinity Laban.
 We do ask that participants have a good command of spoken English, as classes are taught in English and there will not be any translators.
-Please note that the Young Musicians’ Summer School is a non-residential course; give this due consideration prior to booking.
+The Young Musicians’ Summer School is a non-residential course; give this due consideration prior to booking.
+Once paid, course fees are non-refundable unless the Young Musicians’ Summer School is cancelled.

 How many people might there be in a class?

-Sessions and workshops range from small groups to large ensembles.
+Sessions and workshops range from small groups to larger ensembles.
 A variety of group sizes and formats is key to the ethos of the summer school.
-We aim to offer up to 70 places.
+We aim to offer around 60 places.

 Do you provide accommodation?